joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 -----

+## Luke 8:16-18

 ### Westminster Larger Catechism

 Q. 12.
 What are the decrees of God?
 A. God's decrees are the wise, free, and holy acts of the counsel of his will, whereby, from all eternity, he hath, for his own glory, unchangeably foreordained whatsoever comes to pass in time, especially concerning angels and men.

-## Christ Calls Us By Shining Into the Darkness
+### Christ Calls Us By Shining Into the Darkness

-Luke 8:16-18 (CSB) “No one, after lighting a lamp, covers it with a basket or puts it under a bed, but puts it on a lampstand so that those who come in may see its light.For nothing is concealed that won’t be revealed, and nothing hidden that won’t be made known and brought to light.Therefore take care how you listen.
+>Luke 8:16-18 (CSB) “No one, after lighting a lamp, covers it with a basket or puts it under a bed, but puts it on a lampstand so that those who come in may see its light.For nothing is concealed that won’t be revealed, and nothing hidden that won’t be made known and brought to light.Therefore take care how you listen.
 For whoever has, more will be given to him; and whoever does not have, even what he thinks he has will be taken away from him.”

 ```text
 What happened when Christ became Man?